Karcher v. Daggett: Background

 The New Jersey Legislature adopted a redistricting plan which resulted in a one percent population difference between the largest and smallest districts.
 Several citizens came forward and challenged the legislation, claiming it violated Article I, Section 2 of the Constitution.
 The district court ruled in favor of the plaintiffs and determined the law to be unconstitutional.
 The defendants appealed to the Supreme Court.

 The "equal representation" standard of Article I, Section 2 requires districts to be apportioned to population equality to the closest possible degree.
 The population differences here could have been avoided with a good faith effort to achieve population equality.
 The Court found that the defendants did not meet their burden of proving that the deviations in their plan were necessary to achieve a consistent, nondiscriminatory redistricting.
 The State had to prove specifically how and why the specific deviations of its plan were for an objective to benefit the system.
 The defendant tried to prove that the justification for the high deviations was to preserve voting strength of minority groups.
 However, the court believed that the state could not prove that the population disparities preserved the voting strength of these minority groups.

 Opinion of the Court

-The Supreme Court upheld the district courts decision based on the plaintiffs' evidence of districts not drawn in "good faith," and the state's failure to offer a legitimate reason for the population deviations exceeding minimum possible as required by Article I, section 2 of the Constitution.
+The Supreme Court upheld the district court's decision based on the plaintiffs' evidence of districts not drawn in "good faith," and the state's failure to offer a legitimate reason for the population deviations exceeding minimum possible as required by Article I, section 2 of the Constitution.
 The dissenters thought that the population deviations—which were less than the margin of error for the census itself—was not the appropriate grounds for the holding and asserted that the districts should be ruled unconstitutional as a blatant political gerrymander.
 Justice Stevens's concurring 5th vote held both grounds were valid.
 The State was compelled to enact a new redistricting plan that followed smaller population deviations of district size.
 Of note, precisely the same Court ruled political gerrymanders were justiciable three years later in Davis v.
 Bandemer.